PeiyiXiong/HW4/README.md

 Key responsibilities of the View layer (ScoreManager):

-UI Updates: Updates the score text when a OnScoreIncreased event is raised (lines 47-58):
+UI Updates: Updates the score text when a OnScoreIncreased event is raised:

             private void HandleScoreIncreased(int addValue)
             {